When switching the main scene of your game (e.g. going to a new

 load from GDScript) blocks your

-document discusses the
+document discusses the alternative of using the

 ResourceInteractiveLoader class for smoother